ABard0/MDGF-MCEC/README.md

 Take for example the circRNA-disease asociations from the circRNA2Disease database

 ## step 1:
-Harvest the initial raw data from database(circR2Disease... listed above) online.
+Harvest the initial raw data from database(circR2Disease... list above) online.
 The initial raw data include circRNA-disease associations and Mesh data.

 ## step 2: